• Skip to primary navigation

 Assembling the Cake

-• Spread about ¾ cup of frosting on top of the lime curd layer.
-Repeat with the second layer.
+• Repeat with the same decorating process with the frosting, curd and graham cracker crumble.
 Place the third layer upside down so that the bottom of the layer is on top of the cake.
 This gives will make sure the top is even and flat.

 Reader Interactions